 The world of PHP is very interesting right now and it has been catching up on best coding practices.
 It’s time we bring our deploy processes up to par with this and start using best practices for it as well.
 So what are the goals for it and which steps can be taken to reach them?
 How can we make the process fit better into the more and more Agile world we live in?

 This talk gives a theoretical overview for what to consider when setting up a deploy process for a PHP application.
 It covers areas such as agility, environments, automation, rollbacks, goals and maturity.
+I also wrote a blog post on my experience giving this talk for the first time.

 Dependency injection and inversion of control are terms often used when we want to decouple code and write testable code.
 We take a look at how Laravel’s IoC container and how it works to apply this to our code.
 It also covers how it’s used for Laravel’s internal components and what kind of awesome features provided by the framework that are available to us, such as service providers and interface bindings.